FanFunKat/Playground/README.md

 11th challenge - "DoggoSelect" an application for displaying random photos of dogs with a choice of dog breed and the ability to add a name and a note.

-12th challenge -  1/ Object Literals; 2/ Class, constructor, instance;
+12th challenge -  1/ Object Literals; 2/ Class, constructor, instance, getter & setter;